a short philosophy on privilege - having, building, sharing

 interestingly, we could notice many of these things are double-edged swords.

-i listed them under privileges because i feel they were mostly positive for my formation. but some of them (like access to electronics for example) have had deep effects on my attention span, neuronal/reward systems, to the degree that up to today i don't know how much of an impact this had on my brain formation, neurological pathways, and even some influence on a possible degree of neurodiversity.
+i listed them under privileges because i feel they were mostly positive for my formation. but some of them (like access to electronics for example) have had deep effects on my attention span, neuronal/reward systems, to the degree that up to today, i still don't know how much of an impact this had on my brain formation, neurological pathways, and even some influence on a possible degree of neurodiversity.

-- the internet wasn't so monetized/predatory
+- access to an early internet which wasn't so monetized/predatory

 outside of the in-person social settings which were often awkward for me, i had the opportunity to engage, learn and transform by interacting with strangers behind the screens.